 – Understanding other points of view

 – How to achieve goals

-From this program we also offer additional help where needed.
-Our future proof program alsooffers support around harmful sexual behaviour.
-This teaches young people about unhealthy sexual behaviours, consent and can also be client led depending on what their issue is.
-We haverecently tailored this package for a group of young girls who needed support around their ideas of sexual activities with older males.
+From this programme, we also offer additional help where needed.
+Our future proof program also offers support around harmful sexual behaviour.
+This teaches young people about unhealthy sexual behaviours, and consent and can also be client-led depending on what their issue is.
+We have recently tailored this package for a group of young girls who needed support around their ideas of sexual activities with older males.